mui/base-ui/docs/data/base/components/field/field.md

 </Field.Root>
 ```

-### Error messages for individual constraint validation failures
+### Individual constraint validation failures

-To render custom content when there are multiple HTML validation props, you can target individual validity state failures using the `show` prop:
+When there are multiple HTML validation props, you can target individual validity state failures using the `show` prop to render custom messages:

 ```jsx
 <Field.Root>